awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

 1. To review your inventory report’s format before proceeding, choose **Show file preview**\.

 1. Enter the columns to reference in the SQL expression field, and choose **Run SQL**\.
-The following expression returns columns 1–3 for all objects without Bucket Key configured\.
+The following expression returns columns 1–3 for all objects without an S3 Bucket Key configured\.

    `select s._1, s._2, s._3 from s3object s where s._6 = 'DISABLED'`